The Web Health

 Your doctor might order other tests to get a complete picture of your health.

-• Electromyography (EMG) measures the electrical activity of your muscles.
+Your muscles’ electrical activity is measured by electromyography, or EMG.
 This test can confirm if a pinched nerve is causing your back pain.

 Preventing Back Pain

 Back pain is a common issue that can affect your daily life.
 Luckily, you can take steps to lower your chances of getting it.
-Below I’ve mentioned some simple tips to keep your back healthy.
+Below, I have mentioned some simple tips to keep your back healthy.

 Preventing Back Pain